Structured reading

 When this page should send you somewhere else

 This hub is not meant to absorb every kind of uncertainty.
-If your current problem is still at the letters layer, go back to MBTI Letters Explained: What E, I, N, S, F, T, J, and P Mean and What to Read Next.
+If your current problem is still at the letters layer, go back to MBTI Letters Meaning: E I N S F T J P Explained, Then What to Read.
 If the stable type mostly fits but one nearby type will not go away, move to How to Compare Nearby MBTI Types Without Getting More Confused or the relevant pair page.
 If the result itself keeps changing because one dimension stays close, go to How to Read an MBTI Result When Two Dimensions Are Very Close.

 That routing matters because deep reading becomes wasteful when it is used for the wrong job.
 A strong deep-reading system does not just offer more advanced pages.
 It tells the reader when another page now owns the question more precisely.